Chief Operating Officer

 During my tenure as vice president and chief financial officer, I focused on building deeper financial and business knowledge to help drive sound decision making.
-In my current role as vice president, distributor support services, I am responsible for the development and support of our 200 sales and service centers around the world.
-We are promoting continued collaboration between our sales and service network and our corporate functions to deliver growth and ever-increasing value to customers.
-Our competition is getting better every day.
-We have to find new ways to understand customers and deliver new levels of value.
+As vice president, distributor support services, I was responsible for the development and support of our 200 sales and service centers around the world and promoted continued collaboration between our sales and service network and our corporate functions to deliver ever-increasing value to customers.

 I have a passion for supporting and enabling those who help others.
-Many in my family have been affected by cancer, and my service as a board member of The Gathering Place allows me to provide support and guidance to a wonderful organization that has helped over 45,000 people cope with the impact of cancer in their lives.
+My family has been affected by cancer, and my service as a board member of The Gathering Place allows me to provide support and guidance to a wonderful organization that has helped over 45,000 people cope with the impact of cancer in their lives.